treojs/treo/Readme.md

   Treo is a lightweight wrapper around [IndexedDB](http://www.w3.org/TR/IndexedDB/) to make browser storage more enjoyable to use.
   Think about it as jQuery for IndexedDB.
 It does not add new abstractions, but simplifies the API and increases code reliability.

-  I think that us web developers have to stop fighting with the complex IndexedDB API, stumbling on simple tasks, and waiting for LevelDB in the browser.
-Current specification is [stable](http://www.w3.org/TR/IndexedDB/), [available in modern browsers](http://caniuse.com/#search=indexeddb).
-And the upcoming [2.0 spec](http://lists.w3.org/Archives/Public/public-webapps/2014AprJun/0149.html) will not have breaking changes.
+  I spent a lot of time reading the official specification and understanding its nuances.
+  With treo I want to save this time for other developers, and help to focus on real problems and making the web better, instead of fighting with the complex IndexedDB API and stumbling on simple tasks.

   IndexedDB is powerful technology with support of indexes, stores, transactions and cursors.
-  It allows you to build any kind of client databases.
+  It allows us to build any kind of client databases.
 And let's be clear, it's the only real option to store data in browser, because localStorage is [synchronous](https://hacks.mozilla.org/2012/03/there-is-no-simple-solution-for-local-storage/) and WebSQL is deprecated.
-  I spent a lot of time reading the official specification and understanding its nuances.
-With treo I want to save this time for other developers, and help you focus on real problems, building awesome libraries, and making the web better.

 ## Main features

-  * Simple API around powerful IndexedDB features, like batch or indexes.
+  * Simple API for powerful features like batch or indexes.
   * Command buffering, you can start read/write right away.
   * Small codebase without dependencies, ~370 LOC, 2.5Kb gziped.
   * Powerful DSL to manage database schema and versions.
+  * Plugins for promises support and websql polyfill.
   * Better error handling through error first node-style callbacks.
-  * Exposed access to low-level IndexedDB methods for cover edge cases.
+  * Exposed access to low-level IndexedDB methods to cover edge cases.
   * Easy to extend and create plugins.

 ## Example